ArteFino: The Economics of Being Socially Conscious

 Such has been the case for ArteFino, a craft fair created by five visionary women with a passion for art, culture, and social entrepreneurship.
 More than just your usual fair, ArteFino prides itself with its close partnership with the businesses, patrons, and the communities that they support.

-ANTHILL, the winner of the ArteFino Modern Filipino Award in 2019, works with weaving communities across the country as well as local designers and businesses, to transform traditional fabrics into modern stylish pieces.
-Anthill’s mission is to keep weaving traditions alive and provide a means of livelihood for these often-forgotten communities.
+Anthill, another exciting vendor, works with weaving communities across the country and local designers and businesses to transform these traditional fabrics into modern stylish pieces.
+At the heart of Anthill is the mission to keep weaving traditions alive and to provide livelihood to these often forgottem communities.